Confessions Pt.2: Peace Time Disclosure, War Time Regret

 When it comes to fears concerning people we love and depend on, insecurities and crippling doubt will fuck with anyone's mind and push any one of us into paranoid irrational behavior.

-Could it be that there's a link between all that and this chickenshit hyper-selfish generation that avoids confrontation at all costs by hiding behind screens?
+Could it be there's a link between things getting lost in translation, loneliness epidemic, and people dodging confrontation by hiding behind screens?

 The bottom line is, be careful about what you disclose during peacetime, because chances are you'll regret the other side having knowledge of it during wartime.
 Especially things told in confidence and out of love.